TheRealKasumi/NikoLight/documentation/planning.md

 # Planning

-It is recommended to read through this short document before you start with the project.
+It is recommended to read through this short document before you start the project.
-There are some important considerations and decisions you have to make first.
+There are some important considerations and decisions you need to make first.
-This will save you some trouble and makes it easier to buy the right parts.
+This will save you some trouble and make it easier to buy the right parts.
-It will also help to build the project later.
+It will also help when building the project later.

 ## LED Configuration

 The LED configuration is the most important step.
-Here you need to think about where, how and how many LEDs you want to install in your car.
+Here you need to consider where to place the LEDs, how they are attached and the number you want to install in your car.
-This highly depends on your wishes and will influence the part list and building steps.
+This is personal preference and will influence the part list and building steps.
 Also, it will affect how much work you have to put into the project.
 So let's start with some important information.